-9.4.1 \SBB1: Native Shrub Area Maintenance
+9.4.1 SBB1: Native Shrub Area Maintenance

-- (i) The Contractor shall visit each shrub bed identified for Regime B Maintenance monthly outside of the bird nesting season.
-The Contractor shall undertake the following operations on each visit. - (ii) Remove, using correct horticultural practices, all fallen flowers, leaves and other debris once at the end of the growing season.
+- (i) Ensure that no one species dominates and that at least 80% of the scrub is native.
+Ensure no invasive species are present. - (ii) The Contractor shall visit each shrub bed identified for Regime B Maintenance monthly outside of the bird nesting season.
+The Contractor shall undertake the following operations on each visit. - (iii) Remove, using correct horticultural practices, all fallen flowers, leaves and other debris once at the end of the growing season.
 All cultivated areas shall be cleared of litter and other debris.
-The Contractor shall ensure that each maintenance visit coincides with a litter removal visit. - (iii) The Contractor shall at each visit remove all dead, damaged, infested, reverted or diseased branches and stems using correct horticultural practices.
+The Contractor shall ensure that each maintenance visit coincides with a litter removal visit. - (iv) The Contractor shall at each visit remove all dead, damaged, infested, reverted or diseased branches and stems using correct horticultural practices.
 The Contractor shall otherwise prune all plant material that can be correctly pruned.
 Any flowering materials or plants grown for winter stem effect, that would have their display value reduced if pruned at this time, shall not be pruned.
-The Management Company will instruct the Contractor to prune such shrubs. - (iv) All dead shrubs and plants shall be removed.
-If replacement planting is required then the Management Company will advise in accordance with the Planting Specification. - (v) Remove weeds by pulling by hand, hoeing, and raking, avoiding damage to stems, branches and plant roots, leaving a clean weed free surface cultivated to a medium tilth.
+The Management Company will instruct the Contractor to prune such shrubs. - (v) Create well developed, scalloped edges. - (vi) All dead shrubs, plants and branches shall be retained in brash/log piles to create deadwood habitat.
+If replacement planting is required then the Management Company will advise in accordance with the Planting Specification. - (vii) Remove weeds by pulling by hand, hoeing, and raking, avoiding damage to stems, branches and plant roots, leaving a clean weed free surface cultivated to a medium tilth.
 No herbicides shall be used.

-9.4.2 \ SBB2, SBC2: Cultivation and Pruning Visit
+9.4.2 SBB2, SBC2: Cultivation and Pruning Visit